seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/url-parse/README.md

 **`url-parse` was created in 2014 when the WHATWG URL API was not available in Node.js and the `URL` interface was supported only in some browsers.
 Today this is no longer true.
-The `URL` interface is available in all supported Node.js release lines and Multikartally all browsers.
+The `URL` interface is available in all supported Node.js release lines and basically all browsers.
 Consider using it for better security and accuracy.**

 The `url-parse` method exposes two different API interfaces.
 The